Russia–South Korea relations: Human migration

-Russians in Korea began arriving as early as 1885; however, virtually all of the current Russian community in South Korea, estimated at about 10,000 people, is composed of recent migrants.
+Russians in Korea began arriving as early as 1885; however, virtually all of the current Russian community in South Korea, estimated at 10,000 people, is composed of recent migrants.

+Since 2014, Korea citizens holding Korea passports can enter Russia without a visa for 60 days, and Korea has also granted visa-free entry for 60 days to Russia citizens holding Russia passports.
+As a result, the Korea passport is one of the very few passports in developed countries that allows visa-free entry to Russia.

 Cultural exchange

 There have been cases of cultural exchange between the two countries before the official diplomatic recognition.
 The introduction of Korean literature to the Russophone area was relatively active until the 1970s mainly through Korean classical stories.

+As of 2018, Korean is the third most popular foreign language in Russia.
+The country has the fourth largest number of university-level Korean language and Korean studies classes and programs.